iem-projects/pd-acre-amb/readme.rst

 :Author: Winfried Ritsch
 :Contact: ritsch _at_ algo.mur.at, ritsch _at_ iem.at
 :Copyright: winfried ritsch - IEM / algorythmics 2012+
-:Version: 0.83-dev
+:Version: 0.9
 :git master repo: https://git.iem.at/pd/acre-amb

-Ambisonics Toolbox is a collection of high level Pd abstraction, to implement Ambisonics functionality for Ambisonics mixer and processor, especially compositions and effects using ``iem-ambi`` external library.
+Ambisonics Toolbox is a collection of high level Pd abstraction, to implement Ambisonics functionality for Ambisonics mixing and processing, especially making compositions and effects using ``iem-ambi`` external library.
 One goal is to easily integrate Ambisonics encoder, decoder and processing for various purposes as modules providing dynamic multichannel operations and signaling enabling fast prototyping of Ambisonics algorithms.
+So a main target is dynamic multichannel patching.

-This module extend the acre library with the base modules ``acre/acre``, ``acre/mxr`` and ``acre/ds``, which has to be installed.
+This module extend the acre library with the base modules ``acre/acre``, ``acre/mxr``, ``acre/ds`` and ``acre/rc``.
-It is based on the `iem_ambi` and some parts also on the `iem_bin_ambi` Pd-library using also`iemmatrix`, iemlib and zexy Pd-library, trying to minimize dependencies.
+The Ambisonic functions using spherical harmonics are based on the `iem_ambi` library and some parts also on the `iem_bin_ambi` Pd-library using also`iemmatrix`, iemlib and zexy Pd-library, but trying to minimize dependencies.

 Most and more actual documentation is in the abstractions in the libraries as comments.